 Requirements for Discharging SBA Loans in Bankruptcy

-To discharge an SBA loan in bankruptcy, the debtor must meet certain requirements.
+To discharge a loan in bankruptcy, the debtor must meet certain requirements.
 First of all, the debtor must show that repayment of the loan would cause undue hardship.
 Undue hardship is a difficult standard to meet, and it requires the debtor to show that it cannot maintain a minimal standard of living if it is forced to repay the loan.

 In order to have their SBA loan discharged in bankruptcy, the debtor must provide evidence that they have acted in good faith and made a genuine attempt to repay the loan.